joannafesalbon02/ragfood/README.md

 # Personal Reflection

-This project helped me understand how Retrieval-Augmented Generation (RAG) works by combining a knowledge database with language models.
-Through this activity, I learned how structured datasets can be used to enhance AI systems by providing them with additional knowledge sources that improve response accuracy.
+Working on this project helped me understand how Retrieval-Augmented Generation (RAG) systems function by combining a knowledge database with language models.
+Before doing this activity, I only had a basic idea of how AI could answer questions using stored information.
+Through building and testing the RAG Food System, I was able to see how an AI model can retrieve relevant data from a structured dataset and use it to generate more accurate and meaningful responses.

-By adding new food entries to the database, I observed how the RAG system retrieves relevant information using vector embeddings and semantic similarity instead of relying only on exact keyword matches.
-This allows the system to generate more meaningful responses based on the context of the user’s question.
+One of the most interesting parts of the project was adding new food items to the database and observing how the system responded to different queries.
+Instead of relying only on exact keyword matches, the system uses vector embeddings and semantic similarity to find related information.
+This means the system can understand the context of a user’s question and return relevant results even if the wording of the query is slightly different.
+Seeing this process in action helped me better understand how modern AI systems retrieve and process information.

-Another important part of this project was learning how to use Git and GitHub for version control.
-I practiced important development workflows such as forking a repository, committing changes, resolving merge conflicts, and pushing updates to a remote repository.
-These experiences helped me better understand how developers manage and maintain collaborative projects.
+Another valuable learning experience was using Git and GitHub for version control.
+I practiced important development steps such as forking a repository, committing changes, resolving merge conflicts, and pushing updates to my remote repository.
+These tasks helped me understand how developers manage project versions and collaborate on shared codebases.

-Overall, this project strengthened my understanding of AI-powered information retrieval systems and improved my technical skills in Python, Git, and repository management.
-It also demonstrated how RAG systems can be applied to real-world applications such as intelligent search tools and AI-powered knowledge assistants.
+Overall, this project improved my understanding of AI-powered retrieval systems and strengthened my technical skills in Python, Git, and repository management.
+It also showed me how RAG technology can be applied to real-world systems such as intelligent search tools and AI-based knowledge assistants.